-Uncertainties Effect if Actual Results different from Assumptions Fair Value Measurements When the fair values of financial assets and financial liabilities cannot be measured based on quoted prices in active markets (i.e. Level 1 inputs), their fair value is

-Uncertainties Effect if Actual Results different from Assumptions measured using valuation techniques. investment properties and financial assets.
-The risks associated NAME and a second to the description of the second with financial instruments are documented in Note 34.
-Where possible the inputs to these valuation techniques are based on observable data, but where this is not possible judgement is required in establishing fair values.
+Uncertainties Effect if Actual Results different from Assumptions Fair Value Measurements When the fair values of financial assets and financial liabilities cannot be measured based on quoted prices in active markets, their fair value is measured using valuation techniques.
+Where possible, the inputs to these valuation techniques are based on observable data, but where this is not possible judgement is required.
 These judgements typically include considerations such as uncertainty and risk.
 However, changes in the assumptions used could affect the fair value of the Council's assets and liabilities.
-Where Level 1 inputs are not available, the Council ampleys relevant experts to identify Where Level 1 inputs are not available, the Council employs relevant experts to identify the most appropriate valuation techniques to determine fair value (e.g. interest rates or yields for similar instruments).
+The Council employs relevant experts to identify the most appropriate valuation techniques to determine fair value.
 Information about the valuation techniques and inputs used in determining the fair value of the Council's assets and liabilities is disclosed in Note 14 and Note 34.
-Pensions Liability T ensions Elability Estimation of the net liability to pay pensions depends on a number of complex During 2022/23 the Council's actuaries advised that the net judgements relating to the discount rate used, the rate at which salaries are projected pensions liability had decreased by £31.2m, resulting in an overall to increase, changes in retirement ages and mortality rates and expected returns on pension fund assets.
-Hymans Robertson LLP is engaged to provide the Council with asset value of £3.5m. expert advice about the assumptions to be applied.
-Further sensitivity analysis on pension liabilities is in Note 32. and something analysis on periodic mashines is in viole ser Further information can be found in Note 32.
+Significant changes in any of the unobservable inputs would result in a significantly lower or higher fair value measurement for the investment properties and financial assets.
+The risks associated with financial instruments are documented in Note 34.
+Pensions Liability Estimation of the net liability to pay pensions depends on several complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages and mortality rates and expected returns on pension fund assets.
+Hymans Robertson LLP is engaged to provide the Council with expert advice about the assumptions to be applied.
+Further information can be found in Note 32.
+During 2024/25 the Council's actuaries advised that the net pensions liability had decreased by £22.1m resulting in an overall asset value of £8.2m.
+Further sensitivity analysis on pension liabilities are in Note 32.